-The Entries: All entries should include and original entry of at least 2,000 words describing an independent character who is your original creation in the Horus Heresy setting.
+The Entries: All entries should include and original entry of no more than 2,000 words describing an independent character who is your original creation in the Horus Heresy setting.
 That means no special characters, or characters who are subjects of Black Library novels, Forge World “Black Books”, etc. This can take any form you like – an in-universe recount from a Remembrancer, a Forge World-style profile, a short story that speaks to their background and character, etc.

 Additionally, each entry should have at least one picture of the character in miniature form.
 Because this contest is about the characters in your armies, this does not need to be painted specifically for the contest.
 Additionally, please note if your figure has been painted by someone else – these entries will not be eligible for any of the painting-related rewards.
 We’re going by the honor system here.

 Text entries should be in .doc, .rtf, .txt or .pdf format (and in English), and pictures should be in .jpeg, .pdf or .png format.
 If we can’t read the files you send, we’ll do our best to get in contact with you, but no promises.
 Mail all entries to firstname.lastname@example.org

 The Judging: All entries will be anonymized, and judged by a three-person panel.
 Fluff entries will be graded on a 1 – 5 (Low – High) scale in three categories:

 - Artistic Merit: How engaging is the story?
 How well does the narrative flow?
 Is it good?

 - Technical Merit: Is it well written in the technical, 8th Grade English Teacher sense of the word.
 You’re not going to be marked down for some flawed sentence structure here, but proofread your stuff.

 The miniatures will be judged on the same scale in two categories: